 Delivering on a global agenda for transformation

-The Alliance builds on a model of partnership for value chain action extensively implemented by the World Economic Forum under the New Vision for Agriculture (NVA) initiative – which has catalysed over 100 value chain initiatives in 25 countries in the past decade – and partner-driven initiatives.
-Its ambition is to take a number of existing initiatives and partnerships to the next level, empowering them to collectively have a transformative impact on food systems worldwide.
+FAA builds on a model of partnership for value chain action extensively implemented by the World Economic Forum under the New Vision for Agriculture (NVA) initiative - which has catalysed over 100 value chain initiatives in more than 26 countries in the past decade.
+This initiative also recognises that key success factors of agriculture-sector transformation at the national level include setting the right direction through effective leadership, strategy and investment models, and scaling the transformation through finance, infrastructure, institutions and monitoring.
+FAA responds to growing demand for similar initiatives and for new, more holistic solutions to food system challenges that affect value chains.

 A growing portfolio of flagships